girlscript/winter-of-contributing/Python/Tkinter/READ.md

 ![image](https://user-images.githubusercontent.com/66876387/136183985-568c533d-3541-47e8-9f14-b920e11a8d97.png)

-Geometry Management
+## Geometry Management
-All the widget has to use a specific geometry method it is basically divided into 3 types
+All the widget has to use a specific geometry method it is basically divided into 2 types

-1)Pack:-organizes the widgets before placing them in the parent widget.
+### Pack:-organizes the widgets before placing them in the parent widget.

 ```
 new_button = Button(text= "button", command ="")